 Although he is proficient with a variety of stringed instruments, Norman Blake is famous for his acoustic guitar skills -- he was one of the major bluegrass guitarists of the '70s.
 Blake came into view in the late '60s, when he began performing as a sideman with artists as diverse as June Carter and Bob Dylan.
 During the '70s, he began a solo career that quickly became one of the most popular and musically adventurous within bluegrass.
 He continued recording and performing -- occasionally with his wife, Nancy -- well into the '90s.
 Blake began playing music professionally when he was 16 years old, joining the Dixieland Drifters as a mandolinist in 1954; the group debuted on Tennessee Barn Dance, a radio show based in Knoxville.
 After two years, he left the band and became a member of the Lonesome Travelers, which was led by banjoist Bob Johnson.
 By the end of the '50s, the Lonesome Travelers had added a second banjoist, Walter Forbes, and had made two records for RCA.
 Although he joined Hylo Brown & the Timberliners in 1959, Blake continued to perform with Johnson.
 The following year, he also became a member of June Carter's touring band.

 In 1961, Blake was drafted into the Army, where he was stationed in Panama.
 While he was in the service, he was a radio operator on the Panama Canal and he formed a band called the Kobbe Mountaineers.
 The band became a popular attraction and was voted the best band in the Caribbean Command.
 In 1962, Blake recorded 12 Shades of Bluegrass with the Lonesome Travelers while he was on leave.
 He was discharged from the Army the following year and moved to Nashville.
 Once he was in Nashville, Blake joined Johnny Cash's band.
-That same year, he married Nancy Short and settled in Chattanooga, TN.
+That same year, he married Nancy Short and settled in Chattanooga, Tennessee.
 For the next few years he played with Cash, both on recordings and concerts.
 In 1969, Bob Dylan hired Blake to play on his country-rock album Nashville Skyline, providing the guitarist a whole new audience.
 That audience expanded even further when he became Cash's main guitarist on the singer's television show.
 Cash's program featured a wide array of musical guests, who were often impressed with Blake's talents.
 Kris Kristofferson asked him to join his touring band and Norman did so, playing both guitar and Dobro; he also played on several of Kristofferson's records.
 Blake also played on several of Joan Baez's records, including her hit version of "The Night They Drove Old Dixie Down."